cagena/Lab2/README.md

 desired setpoint position and actual position sensed by the encoder) to essentially "correct" the motor duty cycle, also known as pulse-width-modulation.
 The product of the control gain and error signal produces the actuation signal that is sent to the motor, which changes the magnitude and direction of torque.
-Our step response test system prompts the user to input a proportional gain value, K_p, following with another prompt for hte user to input a setpoint value.
+Our step response test system prompts the user to input a proportional gain value, K_p, following with another prompt for the user to input a setpoint value.

 The plots below depict our step response system using the following K_p values: 0.05, 0.1, and 0.15.